 A chief marketing officer oversees the planning and development of all law firm marketing objectives.
 They typically report to the partners or a senior executive officer.

 This person is responsible for steering the marketing ship for the law firm.
-They ensure your firm is represented across all marketing channels with a consistent message for uniform branding.
+They ensure your firm is represented across all marketing channels with a consistent message for uniform branding. this ensures that your firm’s first impression to prospective clients is one of professionalism and authority.

 You can assign your CMO with these tasks: